rklaehn/persistentsummary/README.md

 # PersistentSummary

-This library allows to define persistent summaries of ***existing*** immutable, tree-based scala collections such as [`scala.collection.immutable.TreeSet`](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.TreeSet).
+This library allows to define persistent summaries of ***existing*** immutable, tree-based scala collections such as [`TreeSet`](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.TreeSet) or [`Vector`](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Vector).
 This can yield to large efficiency gains when retaining a complex summary property of large collections.

 ## Demo